Non-stop flights to Jakarta (CGK)

 Garuda Indonesia (SkyTeam): year-round flights from Guangzhou (CAN) and Shanghai (PVG).

-Batik Air: year-round flights from Kunming (KMG).
+Batik Air: seasonal flights from Nanning (NNG).

 Air China (Star Alliance): year-round flights from Chengdu (TFU) and Beijing (PEK).